Teaching your child about safety

 When Baby steps outside, there are some things to avoid to help them stay safe.
 Even on the calmest street, it’s important that Baby knows to look both ways before crossing, watching out for cars and bikes, even in a crosswalk.

 If Baby doesn’t know how to swim, they should know to avoid bodies of water.
-Other things to look out for might include poison ivy or oak, certain plants or bugs that could aggravate allergies, and strangers.
+Warnings aren’t enough.
+However, any child who cannot swim should be 100% supervised by an adult who can swim near any water.
+Other things to look out for might include poison ivy or oak and certain plants or bugs that could aggravate allergies.

 Stranger safety

 Many parents grew up with the rule of “Don’t talk to strangers,” but being safe around strangers is a little more nuanced than that.
 You’ll want to make sure Baby understands what a stranger is, that they can be nice, and that they can look just like any other trusted adult.
-There are some strangers it’s okay to talk to and some who should be avoided.
+The key is often helping Baby understand strange or unsafe behavior.
+Most children who are harmed by an adult are harmed by someone they already know.
+For more details on how to start these conversations early and often, check out our article on strange behavior here.

 Help Baby understand who they can find and trust in an emergency.
-Many people in uniforms, like police officers, firefighters, and security officers, will be able to help Baby if they get lost.
-People like store managers, librarians, and teachers are also typically on the approved list.
+Many people in uniforms, like police officers, firefighters, and security officers, can help Baby if they get lost.
+People like store managers, librarians, teachers and parents with children in tow are also typically on the approved list.

 Food safety

-If Baby has food allergies, even somewhere as safe as a classroom or playground could be dangerous.
+If Baby has food allergies, it can feel like every location is dangerous.
 You and Baby need to work together to avoid allergens.
 Baby might not totally understand what foods could be dangerous, and you might not be with them 100% of the time.

 When you’re with Baby while they are eating, consider explaining what they are eating and why it’s safe.
 “You’re allergic to peanuts, so I looked at the label to make extra sure there are no peanuts.”
 Explain that if a caretaker gives them food, they should first explain their allergies and ask if the food is still safe.
-If it’s complicated, you might leave a note explaining their allergies with anyone who might be watching them, especially now when they are probably a bit too young to let somebody know themself .
+If it’s complicated, you will want to leave approved snacks and explain the gravity of offering off-limits food to other adults.
+Children who may need an Epipen should learn as early as possible how to self-administer their medication, and any caregivers should also feel comfortable with using one.

 The bottom line

-Because talking to strangers could lead to more serious situations, keeping this balance in those conversations is a little more difficult.
-You want Baby to understand the importance without feeling afraid.
-Be honest, and tell them that you love them, you never want anything bad to happen to them, and that’s why your family has rules about strangers.
+Be honest, and tell them that you love them, you want them to be safe and healthy, and that’s why your family has rules and boundaries.
 You want to do everything you can to keep them safe, happy, and loved, and they will be able to feel that.

 Sources